 Jane Eyre (hereafter written as JE) was written by Charlotte Bronte, and was published in 1847.
 Charlotte and her sisters Anne and Emily wrote novels which continue to enthrall readers over a century after they were published.
 JE in particular remains a beloved and much discussed classic novel.
 Why though does this story continue to delight readers today?
 Why is there still such an interest in this novel?

-I think it remains so popular because it is about finding your soulmate.
-Jane and Rochester each find that special someone and are so close it’s like they are one.
-Even today we are still desperate to have a person like that in our lives, all desperate to be loved and accepted for who we are.
+I think it remains so popular because it is all about finding your soulmate.
+Jane and Rochester each find that special someone and they become so close it’s like they are one being.
+Even today we are still desperate to have a person like that in our lives, all desperate to be loved and to be accepted for who we are.

 JE also shows us that true love is not about looks and sex, but about two souls and minds connecting.
-It lets us see that people should marry for love, not for money, or so they can bring two estates together.
-I think that so many of the themes and issues in this novel are still relevant in todays world.
+It lets us see that people should marry for love, not for money, or so that they can bring two estates together.
+I think that so many of the themes and issues in this novel are still relevant in our world today.

 I first read JE in my early teens and instantly fell in love with it.
 It has become a firm favourite, and it is a novel I can read again, and again and never get bored with.
 I connect with the lonely, damaged and passionate Jane.
 I pity and adore the brooding and desperate Rochester.
 I pity the extremely ill Bertha.
 I love the time taken to develop the relationship between Jane and Rochester.
 I smile at the antics of the adorable Adele, and of the loyal Mrs. Fairfax.
 I hate the selfish Blanche.
 I want to slap the evil and hypocritical Mr. Brocklehurst(what a loathsome creature he is!)I really feel the growing affection, friendship and romantic attachment between Jane and Rochester.

-In so many screen adaptations of JE, these old words and way of speaking is not present, I think that’s a real shame as it’s not being true to the novel, or to the time period it is set in.
+In so many screen adaptations of JE, these old words and ways of speaking are not present, I think that’s a real shame as it’s not being true to the novel, or to the time period it is set in.
 My favourite screen adaptation retains the novels historical language though, something for which I will always be grateful.

 If you have never read or watched Jane Eyre, please don’t read any further.
-Spoilers afoot!
+Massive spoilers ahead!

-The character best remembered from this story by most people, is the brooding master of Thornfield Hall, one Mr. Rochester.
+The character best remembered from this story by most people, is the brooding master of Thornfield Hall, one Mr. Edward Rochester.
 Like Jane, Rochester had a deeply unhappy childhood, he wants true love and contentment more than anything else in this world.
 Despite his marriage to Bertha, Rochester wants Jane, he needs her and wants (and deserves)his own happiness too.
+Rochester loves Jane and also sees her as his salvation from the awful situation he has found himself trapped within.
 Some will judge him harshly for wanting to marry a woman despite already being married.

-I don’t hate Rochester for that, on the contrary, I pity him and respect him.
-We see he was not cruel to Bertha, he looked after her.
+I on the other hand don’t hate Rochester for that, on the contrary, I pity him and respect him.
+We see he was not cruel to Bertha, he looked after her very well.
 He could have just shipped her off to the nearest asylum and dumped her there, but he didn’t.
-Between him and Grace caring for her she was well looked after, and was treated with compassion and as much dignity as possible.
+Between him and Grace caring for her she was well looked after, and was treated with compassion and as much dignity as was possible in the time period.
+She was not mistreated or ridiculed.

 At the asylum Bertha no doubt would have been badly treated and been scared.
 So he gets all my respect for keeping her at home.
-Secondly Bertha was raving mad, Rochester was told nothing of this when his marriage to her was arranged.
-How would you react and feel if you were him?
+Secondly, Bertha was raving mad and Rochester was told nothing of this when his marriage to her was arranged.
+How would you react and feel if you were him in such a situation?
 He lives a pretty depressing life for years, until the kind, pure and fresh Jane comes into his life.
-Here is the wife he should have had.
+Here is the wife he should have had long ago.

 I see no problem with him taking Jane as his wife because why should he remain married to someone who wasn’t even aware of his existence?
 At least he didn’t try and take Jane as his mistress, he was all set to marry her until Mason showed up.
 I’m pretty shocked that you couldn’t divorce due to mental illness in those days.
-I understand the “in sickness and in health”vow, but I think that should only apply if something develops during the marriage, Bertha had a pre-existing condition that was kept from Rochester who quickly discovered the truth shortly after the marriage.
+I understand the “in sickness and in health”vow, but I think that should only apply if something develops during the marriage, Bertha had a pre-existing condition that was deliberately kept from Rochester by her family.
+Rochester quickly discovered the truth shortly after the marriage.
 Why should he have to stay married in that instance?
+Plus Bertha’s condition was never going to improve and she was totally insane.

-I’m in two minds about Jane’s reaction when she learns the truth.
-I get that her religious/moral convictions made her think she had no choice but to leave and not stay and marry him.
+I’m in two minds about Jane’s reaction when she learns the truth about Bertha.
+I get that her religious and moral convictions made her think that she had no choice but to leave and not stay and marry Rochester.
 On the other hand why couldn’t she see what I said earlier?
-It’s not like he was cheating on his wife, she was his wife in name only anyway, they were not intimate either emotionally or physically.
-So where is the harm in staying with him?
+It’s not like he was cheating on his wife, she was his wife in name only anyway, because they were not intimate either emotionally or physically.
+So where is the harm in Jane staying with him?

 In short, JE is a novel that I never get bored of returning to.
-It’s well written, descriptive, vivid and moves me so much.
-Bronte’s characters are as interesting and alive today, as they were when they first appeared in 1847.
+It’s well written, descriptive, vivid and it moves me so much.
+Bronte’s characters are as interesting and alive today as they were when they first appeared in 1847.

 In my next post I will share my favourite screen adaptation of the novel.